eioncustom/WD-HC5XX-Drive-Conversion/README.md

 # Western Digital (WD) HC5XX 512e Drive Conversion to 4Kn for Utilization in DDN EXASCALER Appliances
 [Automation Scripts](#automating-and-performing-changes-to-multiple-drives)
+> I wrote all these scripts to automate the re-shaping of the drive sectors from 512e to 4Kn.

+<ins>***This WILL NOT work on 512n drives and WD is very clear about this in their documentation.***</ins>

 ## Background / My Story
 I support several HPC Cluster that utilize LustreFS as our hot storage.
 Over the years, we finally had Data Direct Networks (DDN, Inc.) Exascaler appliance that were no long part of a support contract.
 Of course it was a matter of time before we had spinning disc drive failures.

 I reached out DDN for a quote for replacement drives and wasn't super happy with the prices.
 They do come with the drive carriers, but since I may have to move the appliances from one location to another at some point, I have always swapped the drive carrier anyways.
 Mark me, *not sold*.
+I still do recommend getting the drives from DDN as they do some with validated firmware that is guarenteed to work with your appliace.
+This process is my work around for budget constraints.

 Instead of purchasing from DDN I went out shopping and found a good price on a case of 14TiB WD HC550 drives, the appliance was shipped with WD HC530 14TiB 4Kn drives.
 The assumption is that the HC550s should function the same as the HC530 drives.
 Upon arrival of the case of drives, WD in their infinite wisdom shipped all the drives with the geometry set to 512Kn.